Pocketzen/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd lecture1/messages/en-us.txt
 bash: cd: lecture1/messages/en-us.txt: Not a directory
 ```
 - Working directory: /home
-- The bash displays the command cd cannot allow the argument to become a directory.
+- The bash is returning that the cd command is invalid because the path argument leads to a file and not a directory.
+  Therefore, the command cannot change the working directory to such paths.
 - Error?
-Yes, the argument causes an error because the file cannot be used as a working directory.
+Yes, the argument causes an error because the path "lecture1/messages/en-us.txt" is a file.
+         A directory is a unique type of file and in this instance using a .txt file cannot be used
+         for a cd command argument.
+Any path whether relative or absolute as long as it directs to a directory
+         would work.

 ```
 [user@sahara ~]$ ls lecture1/messages/en-us.txt